-Prior to joining Siena College, Dr. Flack taught nursing at both the associate and bachelor levels of nursing and was the Director of a pre-licensure bachelor's program in Nursing.
-Dr. Flack completed a postdoctoral fellowship with Jean Watson’s Caring Science Institute and will be researching the effect of a caring science curriculum upon nurses caring behaviors.
-Dr. Flack teaches Transformational Nursing Leadership each semester.
+Prior to joining Siena College, Dr. Lally taught nursing at both the associate and bachelor levels of nursing and was the Director of a pre-licensure bachelor's program in Nursing.
+Dr. Lally completed a postdoctoral fellowship with Jean Watson’s Caring Science Institute and will be researching the effect of a caring science curriculum upon nurses caring behaviors.
+Dr. Lally teaches Transformational Nursing Leadership each semester.

 Watson Caring Science Postdoctoral Scholar, Watson Caring Science Institute